 Haunted highways.
 Every state has them and Pennsylvania is no different.
 From phantom hitchhikers to spectral vehicles to gravity hills, there are many miles of highway that are supposedly haunted.
 White Deer Pike – also known as State Route 1010 and the Sugar Valley Narrows Road – is supposedly one of those roads if the story shared with me is correct.

 It was a story that brought me to this location.
-As I got out of the vehicle, the sounds of tractor trailers passing only yards away on Interstate 80 filled the air.
+As I got out of the vehicle, the sound of tractor trailers passing only yards away on Interstate 80 filled the air.
 Despite the interstate, White Deer Valley remains mostly an unspoiled wilderness.
 The region has the unique privilege of having the only Interstate 80 exit in Pennsylvania with no facilities nearby.

 White Deer Valley starts in the mountains south of Loganton, passes through the McCalls Dam State Park region, and ends just south of the cut in the mountains where White Deer Creek passes through on its journey towards Interstate 80.
 The stream flows the entire length of the White Deer Valley and then parallels the interstate until it empties into the West Branch of the Susquehanna River at the town of White Deer.
 The valley takes its name from a legendary albino deer that once roamed the area.
 While albino deer are rarely seen today, the valley is still home to deer, bear, and turkey – nearly every trip I’ve made through the area has been rewarded with wildlife of some type.